Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

 # Manage the queries

-Queries can be predefined to determine the data that may be accessed by specific user groups.
+Managed queries are pre-defined SQL-Queries to extract data from the database and/or manipulate data in the database.
+Access to queries can be restricted to specific user groups.
 Instead of entering and executing a query directly in the MySQL console, the users can simply select the query to be executed from the list of queries.

-Data can be accessed via API and download, that is, users must be logged in to the *Actindo Core1 Platform*, or via public download in a web browser.
+Data can be accessed via API and download, that is, users must be logged in to the *Actindo Core1 Platform*, or via public download.
 In the case of public download, a download link and a UUID (Universally Unique Identifier) are required.
 Queries can be read-only, that is, the mere access and retrieval of available data, or write access can be enabled, which additionally allows to modify the data contained in the database.
+The data is provided either in CSV- or XML-Format.
 Managed queries can be created, edited, and deleted, as well as organized in categories, see [Manage the query categories](./02_ManageQueryCategories.md).
 The query access can also be restricted or granted per query based on the user group, see [Grant access rights to a user group](./05_ManageUserRights.md#grant-access-rights-to-a-user-group).

 ## Create a query

 Define a query and determine how the data may be accessed and by whom.
 Besides, you can allow write operations, and, if necessary, insert placeholders to represent any desired variables.
 The queries must be written in SQL syntax, and therefore SQL knowledge is required.
+The database is operated by Percona Servers for MySQL.

 #### Prerequisites